Original article: Insider Intelligence

 How and why are the social platforms helping creators monetize?

 Creators are major drivers of engagement, so keeping them happy (and making money) is paramount for the social platforms.
-YouTube, Instagram, and TikTok are the platforms of choice for most creators, but Facebook, Snapchat, Twitter, and even LinkedIn have also rolled out new tools to woo them.
+YouTube, Instagram, and TikTok influencer marketing are the platforms of choice for most creators, but Facebook, Snapchat, Twitter, and even LinkedIn have also rolled out new tools to woo them.

 How will the diversification of creators’ revenue streams impact brand-influencer partnerships?